 The Foundational Biodiversity Information Programme (FBIP) is a long-term programme to generate, manage and disseminate foundational biodiversity information and knowledge to improve decision-making, service delivery and create new economic opportunities.

-The FBIP is a joint initiative of the Department of Science and Technology (DST), the National Research Foundation (NRF) and the South African National Biodiversity Institute (SANBI).
-The DST provides core funding as part of the Global Change allocation.
 SANBI is responsible for managing the implementation of the Programme and the NRF manages the project proposal review and grant allocation process.
 A steering committee was established which provides the overall strategic direction for the Programme.

 What We Do